opensearch-project/documentation-website/_dashboards/workspace/workspace-acl.md

 ### Adding collaborators

-Workspace creators are granted **Admin** access level as a collaborator.To add more collaborators, select the **Add collaborators** button. which displays a dropdown menu.
+Workspace creators are granted the **Admin** access level as a collaborator.
+To add more collaborators, select the **Add collaborators** button, which displays a dropdown menu.
 Choose **Add Users** or **Add Groups** to access the corresponding modal for adding new collaborators.

 #### Adding users